AurelienBustin/PROST/README.md

-# Demo for high-dimensionality patch-based denoising (PROST and HD-PROST)
+# Code and Demo for high-dimensionality patch-based denoising (PROST and HD-PROST)

 This demo file uses the Bustin_denoising_patch_mex_v4 package